Low Fell: Notable residents

 Sir Joseph Swan is famous for being the inventor of the incandescent light–bulb (though also instrumental in improvements to photographic film and rechargeable batteries), lived at Underhill, 99 Kells Lane in Low Fell between 1869 and 1883.

 Arthur Holmes was a geologist of international reputation and an early proponent of the theory of continental drift.
 He pioneered the use of radiometric dating of minerals and was the first earth scientist to grasp the mechanical and thermal implications of mantle convection, which led eventually to the acceptance of plate tectonics, and has a blue plaque outside his childhood home on Primrose Hill.

 Other notable former residents include J. Thomas Looney, an elementary school master whose controversial text 'Shakespeare Identified' founded the Oxfordian theory of Shakespeare authorship and Thomas Wilson, a local poet most famous for his 1843 work The Pitman's Pay.
 Ruth Dodds was a prominent Labour politician in Gateshead who, along with her sisters Hope and Sylvia Dodds, funded the building of the Little Theatre Gateshead.
 All three lived in Low Fell their entire lives.

-Steve “The Bridge” Aspinall, a nationally renowned Civil Engineer, whose multiple achievements freely speak for themselves.
-An example of which is Gateshead Millennium Bridge, winner of the prestigious Robert Stephenson Award.
+Steve “The Bridge” Aspinall, a nationally renowned civil engineer and part of the engineering team in constructing the Gateshead Millennium Bridge, won the Robert Stephenson Award.